 And this past week, on a more local level, I was moved to respond to a local elected official here in Oak Park, Ill.
 Below you can see excerpts from Trustee Susan Buchanan’s tirade:

-Go here for the full meeting video, with the three-hour mark a helpful spot to pick up the proceedings.
+Go here for the full meeting video, with the three-hour, five-minute mark a helpful spot to pick up the proceedings.
 Observing that portion of the meeting allows fuller context for the exchange between Trustee Buchanan and others on the board.

 Trustee Buchanan’s behavior was downright “Trumpian,” as I note at the end of my letter to the editor of the Oak Leaves, a Chicago Tribune-owned publication, and the Wednesday Journal of Oak Park and River Forest, which crafted the headline, `Shut up’ is a system of oppression.